 Lots of great reads in ladyblogland this week!

+This post by Kelley Calkins originally appeared on Ravishly on Jan.
+22, 2015, and is reprinted with permission.
 A dear “happy birthday” and a hearty “goddamn, I want to build a barricade around you to protect you from the clutches of politicians who seek to render women autonomy-less chattel” go out to Roe v.
 Wade today!
-Read More A Happy Birthday To Roe V. Wade — And A Middle Finger To Its Deadly Step-Sibling, The Helms Amendment

 It’s Martin Luther King Day, so let do what we do best and start unpacking this nation’s terrible race relations, starting with a movie about him!